RiddleMeDoo/QS-Discord-Bot/README.md

 Pulls information from the game and updates the bot's information.

 **player [APIKey]**:
-Given an API key, it displays a player's investments.
+Given an API key, it displays a player's investments, income, and equipment stats.

 **tiles**:
 Displays currently held tiles in the kingdom.